-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the retirement of support services personnel (all Civil Service classifications) as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Mr. Coggin, and approved unanimously (6-0) to approve the retirement of support services personnel (all Civil Service classifications) as follows":

 Name Position & Assignment Retirement Date Fortier, David Head Custodian /Waverly 12/29/18 27yrs., 3mos.